 - Signal is clearly the superior encrypted messaging app.

 For now, I would encourage you to at least have WhatsApp on your phone.
-When you come across higher levels of encryption needs, I would encourage you to switch over to Signal with these contacts.
+When you come across higher levels of encryption needs, I would encourage you to switch over to Signal with your contacts.

-With secure and encrypted messaging taken care of, you can now look at using secure email.
+With secure and encrypted messaging taken care of, you can now look at secure email.
 It would also be very beneficial to have a mobile VPN on your phone or laptop so that you can safely use public Wi-Fi.